humax-embedded-platform/SIP-IVR/README.md

 # I. Project structure

 ## 1. SIPServer
-Implmenting a SIP proxy which will handle all request from client, IVR application and agent
+This modules will handle all SIP/SDP messages from/to clients, IVR application, and agents, such as: REGISTER, INVITE, BYE, REFER, ACK...
+It’s responsible to initialize, manage the sessions, client and transport the messages (SIP/SDP) between clients via UDP sockets.

 ## 2. GstMediaServer
-Implment a media server using Gstreamer, it's responsible to play some audio file as a auto respond bot, beside, media also decode DTMF event from client and respond to IVR application
+The main responsibility of server is playback the audio script to the clients base on request from IVR application, and listen DTMF event from clients and return back to IVR application.
+Media server will make 2 players: one for sending audio data via RTP and one for receiving audio data via RTP.
+The players are basically gstreamer pipelines.

 ## 3. IVR
   ### 3.1 IVRGST
-  An application will handle request media server to play some audio files as an automated answers to client and request redirect call to agent corresponding the DTMF key which client pressed.
+  Tt exists as a SIP client, which can response a call: accept (200 OK), cancel (CANCEL), hang up (BYE) ...
+  However, the different is it can communicate to the media server for playing audio script, which user can listen as a automatically guidance.
+  Beside, IVR application can listen to event from media server corresponding DTMF key event, then request SIP server to redirect (REFER) the call to agents.
+  The communication between IVR, SIP Server and Media Server all via UDP sockets.

   ### 3.1 IVRPJSIP
   Another IVR application which using PJSIP library, it's just a simple app for testing.